-Sure, most networking events involve hundreds of companies and clients, all having roundtable discussions about career advice and industry tips and tricks.
+Sure, most events involve hundreds of companies and clients, all having roundtable discussions about career advice and industry trends.
 But what’s so scary about that?

 (Okay, reading it back now, we get it.
 That was a lot to take in.)